Giving people the tools they need to share knowledge and advance open society through social software.

 • Multi-lingual.

-• Free (GPL) software license (if we get 100 supporting messages).
+• Free (GPL) software license.

 A case study; Identity page of Tom Calthrop